 BOUDREAUX: I've never been able to say what my books have in common.
 I'll make an argument for escapism.
 I want to be transported.
 I don't care where you take me, but I want to have that moment that we all had when we were reading as kids, when the real world ceases to exist and your mother tells you to come have dinner and it's like resurfacing from the bottom of a swimming pool.
 "Where am I?
 What am I doing?"
 That's what I want.
 I'm not looking for any particular kind of book, I'm just looking for the intensity of that experience.
 It doesn't matter what agent it comes from.
 It doesn't matter if it's long or short.
 It doesn't matter if it's a young voice or something that's more mature.
 I just feel like you sit there as a proxy for the reader, open to having a new experience.
 And if they can give it to you, great.
 I don't even need it to happen in the first sentence.
 I'll give it three or four pages sometimes.
 [Laughter.]
 I'm seven months pregnant so I'm feeling patient and maternal toward the world—I'll give them four or five pages to say something that I find interesting.

-the flip side of that, give me some things that you find beginning writers
+On the flip side of that, give me some things that you find beginning writers doing wrong.

 NASH: Not listening.
 Not listening to the world around them.